oae/gnome-shell-pano/README.md

 ### Build

 - This extension is written in Typescript and uses rollup to compile it into javascript.
-- To start development, you need nodejs installed on your system;
+- To start development, install `nodejs` and `gobject-introspection` on your system.

   - Clone the project